vulsdoc/vuls/docs/tips.md

 ## How to scan without SSH host key check

+Write `StrictHostKeyChecking no` to the config file used for SSH connection.
-In `sshConfigPath` of config.toml, describe the PATH to the config file used by ssh. see [setting server section](usage-settings.md#servers-section), [#1005](https://github.com/future-architect/vuls/pull/1005)
+Then, describe the PATH to the config file used by ssh in `sshConfigPath` of config.toml. see [setting server section](usage-settings.md#servers-section), [#1005](https://github.com/future-architect/vuls/pull/1005)

 ## How to cross compile